plan-net/appliance/README.md

 Create a new virtual machine with the following settings:

 * Linux
-* 4gB RAM or more
+* 4 GB RAM or more
-* virtual hard disk with fixed size, e.g. 64gB or more
+* virtual hard disk with fixed size, e.g. 64 GB or more

 ### INSTALL DEBIAN 9